 - Keeping your operating system up to date is critical.
 Running whatever antivirus you have in your computer is NOT enough.
 You can configure your computer to automatically seek out updates.

-- Use your START menu to check for updates :-
+- - How to manually check for windows 10 updates

-- Click your START menu to check for windows updates
+- How to manually check for windows 7 updates

 - Malware, or malicious software, is hostile, intrusive, or annoying code that includes viruses, spyware, adware, worms, trojan, horses, and other unwanted programs.

 - Malware spreads rapidly and by many different ways: for example,e-mail attachments;infected document files; Web sites that contain hostile code that can infect your computer through vulnerable browsers; and unprotected file shares.

 - To get the most benefit from your antivirus software ensures it is updated regularly and is operating as intended.

 - The goal of a phishing scam is to steal your valuable personal data, such as credit card numbers, passwords, account data, and other information.